-Our authors include the Puritans, those like-minded, and other authors of historical interest.
-Chapel Library does not necessarily agree with all the doctrinal views of the authors it publishes, we are very careful to choose material written by authors who uphold historic Christian doctrine.
+Our authors include the Puritans and authors in the Puritan tradition.
+While Chapel Library does not necessarily agree with all the doctrinal views of the authors it publishes, we are very careful to choose material written by authors who uphold historic Christian doctrine.

 Scottish Presbyterian, brother of Andrew Bonar.
 After university, he pastored in village churches before serving many years at the main Presbyterian church in Edinburgh, which became known for its solid Bible teaching and revival.
 He was a great winner of souls, preacher, hymn writer, and writer, gifted in putting great truths into understandable language.Visit Horatius Bonar's page.

 The father of Reformed and Presbyterian theology.
 During the course of his ministry in Geneva, lasting nearly twenty-five years, Calvin lectured to theological students and preached an average of five sermons a week in addition to writing a commentary on nearly every book of the Bible as well as numerous treatises on theological topics.
 His correspondence fills eleven volumes.
 Born in Noyon, Picardie, France.Visit John Calvin's page.

 American Congregationalist preacher.
 Regarded as America's greatest evangelical theologian and well-known for his preaching in the Great Awakening along with George Whitefield.
 Author of Sinners in the Hands of an Angry God, A Treatise Concerning Religious Affections, and numerous other titles.
 Born in East Windsor, Connecticut Colony.Visit Jonathan Edwards's page.

 Christopher Newman Hall - English Nonconformist divine and temperance reformer, born at Maidstone on the 22nd of May, 1816.
 His father was John Vine Hall, proprietor and printer of the Maidstone Journal, and the author of a popular evangelical work called The Sinner’s Friend.Visit Newman Hall's page.